voliva/ps4-p8/README.md

 More .p8.png cartridges can be bundled with the .pkg file by adding them into `/assets/misc` folder, or they will be loaded in runtime from PS4's `/data/p8-cartridges` folder.

 - `print`: It prints text on the screen, but it's missing some P8SCII control codes, non-ascii characters.
-- Sprites: It draws sprites without stretching.
+- Sprites: Done
-- Sfx: Mostly complete - Instrument 7 (phaser) does triangle wave, the noise channel needs some tuning.
+- Sfx: Done
-- Music: Mostly done.
+- Music: Done
 - Menu: WIP.
 - Memory manipulation: Almost complete.
-- Maps: WIP.
+- Maps: Done

-When this is finished, one future idea is to have a cartridge explorer where you can just play any cartridge published on the internet.
+- Custom P8-Lua: WIP

 ## Building

 The project is cross-platform for Windows + PS4.

+You'll need [OpenOrbis PS4 Toolchain](https://github.com/OpenOrbis/OpenOrbis-PS4-Toolchain) installed with its dependencies (.NET Core) and clang++.

 You'll need to add the external libraries in `${SolutionDir}/lib`: